Skip to content

 Where to go next:

-The patterns in this module are starting points.
-Every organization’s landing zone is unique, shaped by their compliance requirements, team structure, and workload characteristics.
-The key principle is always the same: build the foundation right, and everything built on top of it inherits that correctness.
+The patterns in this module are foundational starting points.
+Every organization’s landing zone is entirely unique, heavily shaped by their specific compliance requirements, engineering team structures, and distinct workload characteristics.
+The overarching key principle remains the same: build the foundation right, and everything built on top of it automatically inherits that correctness.